What is autoimmune disease?

 What do I mean by "Autoimmune Recovery"?

+Autoimmune recovery is the ongoing process of moving from autoimmune disease toward health, by supporting the body’s innate mechanisms for restoring balance.
 How difficult and time-consuming is it and how far we make it along the path depends on many factors.
-Personally, I have spent five years recovering and consider myself to be firmly out of the 'autoimmune disease' category and on my way towards 'health'.
 The goal is not perfection, it's direction - moving toward greater stability, resilience, capacity, and ease, one layer at a time.

 Why did your doctor tell you that you have an incurable, chronic, degenerative disease?